PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

     ./setup_env.sh vm px-cluster01 ps-lab-01

-   The script with create directory structure for the project.
+   The script will create directory structure for the project.
 Once completed you will be in a new shell where you will see files like:

 	[user@linux-host02 ps-lab-01]$ ls -la